BrilworksarrowBlogarrowTechnology PracticesarrowOptimize Your Nest.js App Performance With These Practices

 To learn more about caching, you can explore additional resources and consider switching to alternative service providers.

 Nest.JS provides developers with the sweet nectar of dependency injection.
-This design pattern allows for a more maintainable codebase by injecting dependencies as needed.
-But this blessing can also turn sour if not used properly, leading to sluggish application performance.
+This design pattern helps write a maintainable codebase by injecting dependencies as needed.
+But this blessing can also turn sour if not used properly.

-NestJS provides built-in support for dependency injection (DI), but it also allows you to use other DI libraries if you prefer.
+NestJS provides built-in support for dependency injection (DI), however, you can look beyond in-build options and use other DI libraries.
 There are several popular DI libraries that are compatible with NestJS, including:

 If you’re just getting started with NestJS and don’t have any particular requirements, the built-in DI system is a good choice as it is lightweight and easy to use.

 The more code you have, the slower application will become.
-Therefore to prevent your app performance from getting bogged down by heavy code, you can use various compression techniques available to reduce the size of HTTP responses, JavaScript, and CSS files.
+Therefore to prevent your app performance from getting bogged down by heavy code, you can use available compression techniques to reduce the size of HTTP responses, JavaScript, and CSS files.

 This technique includes Gzip, deflate, and Brotli compression.
-These tools or techniques can help you reduce the weight of your code, which will result in improved performance.
+They help you reduce the weight of your code.

 To use compression in NestJS, you can take the following steps: